AdobeDocs/graphql-mesh-gateway/src/pages/gateway/fastly.md

 }
 ```

-### Fastly Prefixing
+### Cache Header Prefixing

-API mesh prefixes any Fastly source headers with their source name.
+API Mesh prefixes any Fastly source headers with their source name.
 For example, a source named "commerce" with an `x-magento-cache-id` header is converted to `x-commerce-magento-cache-id`.
 However, if your endpoint URL contains "magento", API Mesh assumes you are connecting to an Adobe Commerce instance and does not prefix your headers with a source name.
 Using the previous example, your header would remain `x-magento-cache-id`.